 The surname MacKinlay was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where the surname is still commonly found around Glenlyon and Balquhidder.
 The earliest known record of the name is from 1493, when Gillaspyk M'Kynlay witnessed legal proceedings involving Archibald, Earl of Argyll.

-Important Dates for the MacKinlay family
+Early History of the MacKinlay family

 This web page shows only a small excerpt of our MacKinlay research.
 Another 76 words (5 lines of text) covering the years 1511, 1675, and 1700 are included under the topic Early MacKinlay History in all our PDF Extended History products and printed products wherever possible.